Main content:

 mAh = Current (mA) × Discharge Time (hours)

-Key takeaways about mAh:
+Key points about mAh:

-- It does not factor in the battery’s voltage.
+- It does not include voltage.

-Read Lithium-ion battery voltage
+Read: Lithium-ion battery voltage

 Comparing mAh vs Wh — What Really Matters

-- mAh = amount of stored charge
+- mAh = electric charge capacity

-- Wh = total usable energy
+- Wh = energy capacity

 What Do mAh vs Wh Actually Tell You About a Battery?